nickmflorin/enumerated-literals/README.md

 ```

 This means that whenever the `getFruitColor` function is used throughout an application or codebase,
-it requires also importing `Fruits`.
-While this might seem like a small inconvenience, its
+it requires also importing `Fruits`, and referencing the argument as `Fruits.APPLE`.
+While this might
-inflexibility can be a pain point in larger applications with a significant number of constants
+seem like a small inconvenience, its inflexibility can be a pain point in larger applications
-defined in `enum` fashion.
+with a significant number of constants that benefit from being defined in an `enum`-like fashion.

-Additionally, the [EnumeratedLiterals Instance] offers built-in type-checking methods and strongly typed
+Additionally, the [`EnumeratedLiterals`][instance] instance offers built-in type-checking methods and strongly typed
 properties, which provide a more convenient and organized way of making assertions and type-checking
 values related to the constant string literals the instance is associated with (see [Built-In Type Checking](#built-in-type-checking)).